2007 Australian federal election: Pre-election issues

 The Queensland Labor Premier, Anna Bligh, described Andrews' criticism of Sudanese as "disturbing".
 She said: "It has been a long time since I have heard such a pure form of racism out of the mouth of any Australian politician."
 Labor politician Tony Burke branded Andrews' decision as "incompetent".
 However, Andrew's actions were applauded by the former One Nation politician, Pauline Hanson.
 Andrews was accused of helping to fuel assaults of Sudanese.
-During the controversy one criticism was that Andrews justified his decision based on "concerns raised by the community", however no official report or inquest has been tendered, leading to the conclusion that any 'concerns' were both unofficial, undocumented and most probably belonging to a racially intolerant minority.
-The Howard government had before used the race card in an election year to distract the voters from its other failures.
-This was most significant in the 2001 election with the infamous Tampa affair, in which the government was badly trailing in the polls before vilifying middle-eastern "boat people".
-The strategy worked for the government by exploiting the underlying racist elements of Australian society.
+During the controversy one criticism was that Andrews justified his decision based on "concerns raised by the community", however no official report or inquest has been tendered, leading to the conclusion that any 'concerns' were both unofficial, undocumented and possibly belonging to a racially intolerant minority.
 Andrews defended the system of having refugee quotas against the opinion expressed that intakes of refugees should be variated on the basis of global needs ."
 In October 2007, Howard "admitted breaking a promise to keep interest rates at record lows".
 During the 2004 campaign, Howard was also cited as giving the same promise, personally, on radio.
 Inflation figures released on 24 October indicated underlying inflation was higher than expected, which resulted in seven of eight financial companies believing there will be an interest rate rise when the reserve bank met in the middle of November, the first during an election campaign.

 Rudd advocated four-year fixed terms for federal parliaments if elected.
 Howard supported four-year terms but opposed fixed election dates.
 Any change would require approval by referendum.
 In mid-October, Howard said that if re-elected, the government would hold a referendum on the inclusion a statement of reconciliation in the preamble of the constitution.